KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 #### Bug reports

-Should explain what happened, what was expected and how to reproduce it together with any additional information that may help giving a complete picture of what happened such as screenshots, output and any environment related information that's applicable and/or maybe related to the reported problem:
+A bug report should contain explanation of what the problem is, what the expected outcome is, and how to reproduce the problem.
+Additionally, any other supporting information such as screenshots, console logs, and environment details should be included in the bug report.

  - Product Name/Version
  - Component/Module Name